SeanKilleen/seankilleen.github.io/_posts/2020-06-08-solved-net-core-azure-ad-in-docker-container-incorrectly-uses-an-non-https-redirect-uri.md

 ```

 I mention it because I've forgotten that step twice now and then been confused as to why my changes didn't work. :laughing:

+---

+If you've run into a similar problem, I hope this helps.
+Happy coding!